Table of Contents

 - It has expectorant and heating action due to which it reduces cough and aids the mobilization of mucus.

-- It has calming and dilating the lung’s airways, thus relieving chest congestion.
+- It has a calming and dilating the lung’s airways, thus relieving chest congestion.

 - It gives relief in throat irritation.